Holiday Safety Tips for Pets

 Image from Pixabay

-When setting up your Christmas tree, ensure that the base fits snugly in the stand.
+When setting up your Christmas tree, ensure the base fits snugly in the stand.

-To secure the tree from the top, try stringing durable fishing line from the ceiling.
-That way, if Mrs. Whiskers tries out her kitty climbing skills, the whole arbor won’t come toppling down.
+Try stringing durable fishing line from the ceiling to secure the tree from the top.
+That way, if Mrs. Whiskers tries out her kitty climbing skills, the whole tree won’t come toppling down.

 Add a cover over the reservoir to prevent your critters from drinking the tree water.

-Although you’ll be regularly adding fresh water, the basin can become a harbor for dangerous preservatives that animals should not ingest.
+Although you’ll add fresh water regularly, the basin may harbor dangerous preservatives that animals should not ingest.

 The sparkling garland and twinkling lights can entice your companions to investigate your new focal point.

-As you string your spruce, hang sachets of orange and lemon peels or add citronella scented oil as natural deterrents.
+As you string your spruce, hang sachets of orange and lemon peels or add citronella-scented oil as a natural deterrent.

-By placing delicate ornaments on higher branches, there's less chance of Rover’s happy tail knocking down the breakable décor.
+There's less chance of Rover’s happy tail knocking down the breakable décor if you place delicate ornaments on higher branches.

 2) Avoid Poisonous Plants

 Boughs of green and berries of red are the signature colors of Christmas.
-However, certain greenery can be poisonous to your dear creatures.
+However, specific greenery is poisonous for your dear creatures.
 When decorating with greenhouse goodies this season, steer clear of plants that pose a danger, such as:

 - Holly